toremalmedal/route-forecast/README.md

 ```

 ## Using the web client (in yew):
-Env variables at compile time:
+Compile time env variables:
 - GRCP_SERVER_URL - the server url ("http://<my-service>:port") for the web grpcs client to connect to

-- Using the client for a wasm32 target build (note only 'wasm' feature is enabled):
+Using the client for a wasm32 target build (note only 'wasm' feature is enabled):
 ```{toml}
 # file: Cargo.toml
 weather-route = { version = "0.1.0", path = "<path_to_this_crate>", default-features=false, features = ["wasm"] }